leetfin/downtify-premium/README.md

 ### Bugs

-Feel free to help developing this mod by reporting any issues at our [bug tracker](https://github.com/eviabs/downtify-premium/issues).
+Feel free to help develop this tool by reporting any issues to the [bug tracker](https://github.com/L33Tech/downtify-premium/issues).

 ### License

-Downtify is licensed under the GNU General Public License v3, for more information please check out the [license information](https://github.com/eviabs/downtify-premium/blob/master/LICENSE).
+Downtify is licensed under the GNU General Public License v3, for more information please check out the [license information](https://github.com/L33Tech/downtify-premium/blob/master/LICENSE).

+This project was forked from [elmundio87/downtify-premium](https://github.com/elmundio87/downtify-premium) which was forked from [eviabs/downtify-premium](https://github.com/eviabs/downtify-premium) which was forked from [Shawak/downtify](https://github.com/Shawak/downtify) and was modified a bit.

+### Does it work?

+As of the last commit date for this README, yes.